setsun/react-transition-components/README.md

 The other way to add a transition is using `<Transition>` from `react-transition-group`, which allows us to express our transitions using React inline styles.
 This solves our previous issue since we can dynamically generate all of our styles in JavaScript and not have to maintain a static CSS stylesheet.

-`react-transition-components` aims to provide a component library of common UI transitions, and to make it easier to create re-usable transition components by providing a `createTransition` higher-order component for wrapping `<Transition>` and providing a very simple API for allowing you to express a transition in less than 15 lines of code in the simplest case:
+`react-transition-components` aims to provide a component library of common UI transitions, and to make it easier to create re-usable transition components by providing a `createTransition` higher-order component for wrapping `<Transition>` and providing a very simple API for allowing you to express a transition in 10 lines of code in the simplest case:

 ```jsx
 import { createTransition } from 'react-transition-components';